stoneboy100200/DailyFetch/README.md

 More details about schtasks please refer to the [schtasks](https://technet.microsoft.com/en-us/library/cc725744%28v=ws.11%29.aspx)<br />
 EX:

-`schtasks /create /tn "DailyFetch" /tr "D:\script\DailyFetch.bat" /sc daily /st 05:00`
+`schtasks /create /tn "DailyFetch" /tr "python D:\script\DailyFetch.py" /sc daily /st 05:00`

-This command says, 'DailyFetch.bat' will be started at 05:00 every day, the task name is 'DailyFetch'.
+This command says, 'DailyFetch.py' will be started at 05:00 every day, the task name is 'DailyFetch'.